GuiParpineli/GuiParpineli/README.md

 ### About me
-I'm a student(for back-end) developer.
+I'm a student for full stack developer.

 <p align="center">